tintin0122/call_for_service/README.md

 *Note: For this assignment, I simplify the schema to one table(Product table) in product-service.

+### SonarQube
+SonarQube collects and analyzes source code, measuring quality and providing reports for your projects.
+It combines static and dynamic analysis tools and enables quality to be measured continuously over time.
+At each level, SonarQube produces metric values and statistics, revealing problematic areas in the source that require inspection or improvement.
+SonarQube not only addresses core developers and programmers but, project managers and even higher managerial levels due to the management aspect it offers.
+This concept is further strengthened by SonarQube's enhanced reporting capabilities and multiple views addressing source code from different perspectives.

 ### How to run the application
 - Install [JDK 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)